 House on the Brooks spaces have nature as inspiration.
 We were born here.
 Our thoughts of inter-generational equity are our deep seated philosophy.

 Leave the earth and your community in a better state than you found it.

 Re-wilding.
 We have set aside areas of the farm to find their own route back to the wild.
 We have a policy of retaining water in the deep ditches and leave the river banks untended.

 We have a very rare colony of Club Tailed Dragon fly on the farm.
 Aquatic insects are the barometer of river health.

 We encourage teasels for the finches.
 We plant a minimum of one hundred trees a year.

-Our ethos is to re-cycle from the build stage to the clearing of the party and aim to ensure carbon-neutrality throughout our guests' stays through our Sustainability Action Plan, see below.
+Our events ethos is to re-cycle from the build stage to the clearing of the party and aim to ensure carbon-neutrality throughout our guests’ stays through our Sustainability Action Plan.

 Marvel in the splendor each morning with daily hikes, our commitment to the earth can be felt.
-We are dedicated to preserving and protecting the planet, We incorporate sustainable practices into our company at every opportunity.
+We are dedicated to preserving and protecting the planet.

 Our Self-catering houses live and work harmoniously within our natural environment, nestled in the South Downs National Park.